+Step 1.
 Contact local rangeland staff

 Before moving to the formal stages of dispute resolution at the Local Settlement Officer (LSO) level, the parties in dispute are encouraged to first contact their local Rangeland Agrologist staff.
 These staff members are trained to answer questions concerning recreational access and to facilitate discussion that will help them resolve their differences.

-Contact information can be found by region at: Land Management – Contacts
+Contact information can be found by region at: Land Management – Contacts.

 At this stage, local rangeland staff will work with both of the disputing parties.
 The staff will facilitate a discussion between the two parties to come to an agreement on recreational access for the land in question.

-Option of submitting application for LSO Review
+Step 3.
+Submit application for LSO Review (optional)

 Since the initiation of the LSO review is time sensitive, local Rangeland staff will suggest the option to submit an application for LSO Review within seven days of the date the dispute occurred.
 This ensures that the application is registered if facilitation does not result in an agreement.

+Step 4.
 Agreement for recreational access

 If the parties come to a facilitated agreement, then the matter is considered settled.
 If an LSO Dispute Review application was completed, it will be withdrawn.